 So wouldn't it be nice if there was a way to just jump to the bottom or jump to the top of that list?
 Well, there is.
 You just have to learn the keyboard shortcut.

 Let's take a look.

-So, what I can do instead.
-Is I can put my cursor here on A1, and press control, and the down arrow, and I'll go right to the bottom.
-Control up arrow, right back to the top.
-Doesn't take any time at all.
+So, what I can do instead, is I can put my cursor here on A1, press Control, and the down arrow, and I'll go right to the bottom.
+Control-up arrow, right back to the top—doesn't take any time at all.

-Now can also press control right and the arrow and go over to the right edge of the list, and control left arrow, and go back to the left edge.
+Now I can also press Control and the right arrow and go over to the right edge of the list, and Control-left arrow, and go back to the left edge.

-So, basically, I can just ride down to the bottom of a column of text, ride over across the row, ride back up to the top, and ride back over.
-I like to think of this as "riding the slide".
-Just hop into a column full of text or numbers and, using control down arrow, you can go all the way to the bottom.
-Control right arrow, all the way to the edge.
-Control up, all the way back to the top.
-And control left, all the way back over to the corner.
+So, basically, I can just ride down the bottom of a column of text, ride over across the row, ride back up to the top, and ride back over.
+I like to think of this as like "riding the slide."
+Just hop into a column full of text or numbers and, using Control-down arrow, you can go all the way to the bottom; Control-right arrow, all the way to the edge; Control-up, all the way back to the top; and Control-left, all the way back over to the corner.

 It's important to understand what will happen if your list has blanks in it.
 So if I take a name here, and delete it, and then I go back to A1 and press Control-down arrow, you'll see that my cursor stops when it gets to that empty cell.
 Press Control-down arrow again, we jump over the empty cell and stop when we get to the first cell that's got content.
 Press Control-down arrow again, now we go to the bottom.
 Same thing, on the way back up.
 So anytime you have a blank or an empty cell in your list, you're going to stop if you use this shortcut.
 So it's important to understand that.